 Christian Apologetics, M.A.

-The Master of Arts - Christian Apologetics degree is designed for individuals who desire academic and practical preparation for proclaiming and defending the historic doctrines of the Christian faith.
-Students are prepared to articulate a Christian worldview reverently, with intelligence, confidence and compassion.
+The Master of Arts – Christian Apologetics is designed for individuals who desire academic and practical preparation for proclaiming and defending the historic doctrines of the Christian faith.
+Students are prepared to articulate the Gospel and the Christian worldview with intelligence, respect, confidence, and compassion.
 The program is multidisciplinary in scope and it fosters personal spiritual growth and maturity through guided study of the Scriptures and theology, mutual encouragement in the Christian life, and academic rigor.
 The degree has proven to be excellent training for a range of cutting edge Christian ministries.

 Program Learning Outcomes

 Upon completion of the Master of Arts – Christian Apologetics, students will be able to:

 - Build an intellectual framework to demonstrate students' understanding of the faith and formulate responses to future challenges (ULO 1).

 - Demonstrate Christ-like character, so as to offer an effective defense of the gospel (ULO 2).